Work Related LearningCareers Education, Information, Advice & Guidance

-Gateacre has gained the Quality Award for Careers Guidance.
+Gateacre has gained The Quality in Careers Standard.
 Careers advice is available to students inside and outside of school.
-Careers advice is o available every day at lunch time in the Atrium from Mrs Boyd and in a careers clinic after school on a Thursday Evening.
+Careers advice is available every day at lunch time in the Atrium from Mrs Boyd and in a careers clinic after school on a Thursday Evening.
 Independent careers advice is available two days per week with Career Connect.

 Careers staff at school